logphile/parentzeroblog/content/posts/effective-strategies-for-surviving-joint-custody-w/index.md

   - Phil
 ---

-# Effective Strategies for Surviving Joint Custody with a Controlling Ex-Partner

 Navigating joint custody can be complex under the best of circumstances, but when your ex-partner exhibits controlling behavior, it can feel like a continuous uphill battle.
 Managing your own emotions while prioritizing your children’s needs becomes paramount in such situations.
 This comprehensive guide shares effective strategies to thrive in a joint custody arrangement with a controlling ex.